 This month of September is a good opportunity to spend quality time with children at Palm Beach Zoo as it is free for kids to encourage questions about habitat, physical features, and characteristics of the animals in the zoo’s care.

-If you visit, the Palm Beach Zoo is located at 1301 Summit Blvd here in West Palm Beach, and is open daily 9 to 5 pm.
+If you visit, the Palm Beach Zoo is located at 1301 Summit Blvd here in West Palm Beach and is open daily from 9 to 5 pm.
 Free admission also includes all weekend special events this month.